 After finishing my undergraduate degree, I spent time working as an investment banking consultant, specializing in the infrastructure sector and based in Dublin, before travelling and working as a TEFL teacher in Busan, South Korea.

 Outside of academia, my main interest is in sport.
 I am an avid fan of soccer, basketball and American football, and currently play baseball for the Birmingham Metalheads.
+I am also a competitive Magic: The Gathering player, having competed at Pro Tour March of the Machine in May 2023.

 Authors: Conor Hughes, Peter Strong and Aditi Shenvi.